Here's a situation: you have a female dog that isn't spayed.

 - Bernese Mountain Dogs

-However, in rare cases Mastitis can happen without a pregnancy, it can lead to a swelling of the mammary glands.
+In rare cases, mastitis can happen without a pregnancy, and it can lead to a swelling of the mammary glands.

 Mastitis is an annoying condition which can have problematic results if left untreated.
 This is why you should always pay close attention to your dog's general health, with or without signs of a pregnancy.

-As with the mastitis, a cancer of the mammary glands can lead to a swelling and cause false pregnancy in dogs.
-Of course, breast cancer is a much more worrisome condition than mastitis or a simple false pregnancy in dogs, which is all the more reason to take your dog to a veterinarian immediately if you notice any inflammation or lumps near the mammary glands.
+Of course, dog breast cancer is a much more worrisome condition than mastitis or a simple false pregnancy in dogs, which is all the more reason to take your pooch to a veterinarian immediately if you notice any inflammation or lumps near the mammary glands.

-As above, this can trick your dog into thinking that she is pregnant and lead to a lot of other symptoms if you don't seek veterinary help immediately.
+As above, this can trick your female dog into thinking that she is pregnant and lead to other symptoms if you don't seek veterinary help immediately.

-How Vets Diagnose a False Pregnancy in Dogs?
+How Vets Diagnose False Pregnancy in Dogs

-At first, they will likely ask for a detailed report of all the behavioral symptoms that your dog has been displaying, as well as of what has happen during her heat.
+At first, they will likely ask for a detailed report of all the behavioral symptoms your dog has been displaying and what has happened during her heat.

 - a physical exam